Neirth/NestedApi/README.md

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Sponsor the project
 If the project has helped you deploy your service, you could leave a donation as a token of appreciation.
 Well, doing this job only an arduous task.
-The button is in the top of the page.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.